Wusinho/tienda-licor-front-end/README.md

 ## How to start the project from your Local environment

 - Open your terminal and cd where you want to store the project
-- Run the following command - `git clone https://github.com/Wusinho/React-Redux-Catalogue.git `
+- Run the following command - `git clone https://github.com/Wusinho/tienda-licor-front-end`
-- Cd into the directory - `cd React-Redux-Catalogue`
+- Cd into the created directory
 - Run `npm install` to install all dependencies
-- To run the pogram type `npm run dev` on your terminal.
+- To run the pogram type `npm start` on your terminal.
-- By default it will open in google-chrome however you can configure `./config/webpack.dev` to open it another browser.

-- To run the tests `npm run test`

 ![image](./src/assets/Tests.png)